J-Lease FC

 J-Lease FC (ジェイリースFC, Jei Rīsu Efu Shī) are a Japanese football club based in Oita City, capital of Oita Prefecture.
-They currently play in the Kyushu Soccer League, which part of Japanese Regional Leagues.
+They are set to play in the Japan Football League from 2026–27, the fourth tier of Japanese football after promotion from Regional Leagues in 2025.
 Their main colors, reflected on their crest are blue, white and black.

 History

 Founded in April 2018, the club quickly won back-to-back promotions alongside league titles from the 3rd to the 1st division of the Oita Prefecture between 2018 and 2020.

 In 2021, the club won their first regional-level trophy, after a 4–3 win against Liberty FC gave them the Kyushu Football Championship title.
 The club would have qualified to the Shakaijin Cup with this win, if the 2021 competition was not cancelled because of COVID-19 extended measures.
 The club recorded a 3rd place in its Kyushu Soccer League's debut season, only finishing behind Okinawa SV and Veroskronos Tsuno.

 In 2022, the club participated in the Oita Prefecture Soccer Championship, which serves as a qualifying tournament for the Emperor's Cup.
 The club won their matches from the Round of 16 to the semi-finals against SOL FC, Nakatsu FC, and Nippon Bunri University ASC.
 In the final against Verspah Oita, which determined who would qualify for the Emperor's Cup, COVID-19 struck the team.
 With multiple players testing positive for the virus, the final could not take place on the scheduled date.
 J-Lease decided to forfeit the match, giving the Oita Prefecture slot in the competition to their opponent.

 In the same year, J-Lease qualified for the Shakaijin Cup for first time, a cup tournament for teams in any league below the Japan Football League (JFL) that also serves as an alternative way to play in JFL's promotion series.
 The club qualified via the Kyushu Football Championship, which was a single match against Mitsubishi Heavy Industries Nagasaki.
 They won the match by 4–0.
 In their competition debut, they faced eventual semi-finalists of the Shakaijin Cup, Briobecca Urayasu, who were promoted to the Japan Football League in the same season.
 J-Lease lost the match by 2–0, exiting the competition in the first round.

 Ending their season, the club finished in fourth place in the Kyushu Soccer League, having at one point won six matches in a row.
 Despite not earning a trophy at any competition, the club had high placements in Kyushu competitions and a decent performance against a JFL-tier club in an official competition during the season.